replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 2. It offers a GUI for "Day Two" operations like checking for (and installing) updates, collecting support bundles, and managing cluster nodes.

 We're going to focus primarily on the first role for now.
-In the next step of the lab we'll also look at managing cluster nodes.

 Completing the Install
 =====================